Reading is central to all the children's work here at Waterloo. We aim to foster a love of reading and books from the

-In addition, nearly all children are allocated a book from our reading scheme (Floppy's Phonics) to read at home.
+In addition, all children in Reception and Year 1 are allocated a book from our reading scheme (Floppy's Phonics) to read at home.
 These titles are completely phonetically decodable to ensure children can read them as independently, confidently and fluently as possible.
 Once the children are secure in their use of phonics to decode new and unfamiliar words, they are able to access the reading scheme for older children.
 All children in years 2 - 6 take home a levelled text to practise their reading at home.
 This ensures children make progress throughout their time at primary school and are always reading a book that is both accessible and providing a suitable level of challenge.

 Each class enjoys at Waterloo has a daily storytime session to develop the children's love of reading and stories further.
 There are three to four set texts in each year group from years 3 to 6 which the children read at storytime with their teacher and also study in reading lessons.
 In this way we are able to ensure the children experience a wide range of modern and classic children's literature throughout their time at Waterloo.
 Reading high-quality fiction together as a class develops the children's vocabulary enormously; develops their knowledge of literature and authors; broadens their knowledge of the world, and has real benefits for their written work.
 The class novel is often the starting point for children's work across the curriculum in art, drama and writing, and sometimes links closely with other topics being studied.